exploratorystudios/Tetra-Tennis-Golf/README.md

 the whole thing runs in one function called `g`. there's a reason it's called `g`. it's short. everything here is short. that's the point.

 ---
+You can also play on this website here: https://tetratennisgolf.fly.dev/

 ## How To Run It